VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 some gotchas.
 Storybook uses a lot of the same libraries we all use for theming, Markdown, and other things.
 When there are library conflicts between your version and theirs, bad things happen.
 For example, we got hit with the same conflict on [Emotion](https://emotion.sh/docs/introduction) as this [issue on GitHub](https://github.com/storybookjs/storybook/issues/15879).
 To its credit, the Storybook team releases frequently.
-If nothing else, make sure you use the same versions of Storybook and all its addons and that you upgrade as soon as you when updates are available.
+If nothing else, make sure you use identical versions of Storybook and all its addons and that you upgrade as soon as possible when updates are available.

 Storybook is also well aware of the "DivOps" revolution in JavaScript build tooling [and is positioning itself accordingly](https://storybook.js.org/blog/storybook-for-webpack-5/).
 This is exciting since Webpack had a good run but feels more and more like the past, and we wanted to use Vite with Storybook.
-We installed [storybook-builder-vite](https://storybook.js.org/blog/storybook-for-vite/) knowing it's raw and experimental to see how it would work for us.
+We installed [storybook-builder-vite](https://storybook.js.org/blog/storybook-for-vite/) knowing it's experimental to see how it would work for us.
 Overall, it makes our Storybook builds fast just as we hoped.
 Still, when you consider `storybook-builder-vite` is raw, community-led by great engineers who have already given the community so much with their limited time and can't address every issue, and the general brittleness of Storybook I mentioned, your mileage may vary.
 Here is our